….and the tide has finally turned.

 Perhaps most important of all the map even shows itself capable of accurately mapping the known locations of many ancient underwater cities, including a known underwater city in the Mediterranean, and an underwater city recently discovered off the western coast of India.
 It is thus very intriguing that in the Gulf of Tonkin (another region marked by the map) one can obtain the following images from Google Maps.

 For those who want to read more the print and e-book versions of my book can be found here).
-The book provides the glue that more robustly links together the various papers published in this journal.
-Data published in the book also describes in more detail the layout of Stonehenge, and describes in more detail the mysteries of the ancient world.
+The book provides both additional data and the glue that more robustly links together the various papers published in this journal.
+Data published in the book also describes in more detail the layout of Stonehenge, and some of the most mysterious sites of the ancient world.

 Australian Artwork and its comparison to the Stone Age Art of Lascaux Cave in France.
 In this study the same angular values are emphasized in three entirely different styles of Australian art.
 This new data confirms that the lines seen on Australian Cylcons are not tally marks, and that they must now be considered a form of early writing.
 The same angular values appear in the Lascaux and Chauvet Cave studies.